Emily Clark (ice hockey): International play

 Clark was selected to compete for Team Canada in the 2018 Winter Olympics in PyeongChang, South Korea.
 Clark recorded her first Olympic goal in the semi-finals against the Olympic athletes from Russia, which Canada won 5–0.
 She helped Team Canada take home a silver medal in a shootout against the United States.

-2022 Winter Olympics

 On January 11, 2022, Clark was named to Canada's 2022 Olympic team.